The Catskill Glee Club (male chorus) was

 The Club performs a winter concert in

-December and a spring concert in May on Tuesday evening at
+December and a spring concert in May on Saturday evening.

-the Catskill Glee Club hosted the 57th annual massed concert
+April 2016, the Catskill Glee Club hosted the 57th annual

 Michael Wright joined the Catskill Glee Club as conductor in